Teacher Information and Welcome Guide

 • After the finale rehearsal, there is a one-hour break before the evening performance.

-• Pupils return to their changing rooms/areas with staff supervision.
+• Pupils return to their changing dressing rooms

-• This is an opportunity for pupils to eat snacks, rest, and prepare costumes.
+• This is an opportunity for dancers to eat and prepare for the evening performance.

-• Teachers are responsible for supervising their pupils at all times.
+• Teachers are responsible for supervising pupils at all times.

 Evening Performance